nmavromatis9/mountainGoats/WEEKLY_STATUS.md

 We have settled on Flask for the backend framework, and heroku.
 We still need to look into how to integrate flask with Heroku and some external database.

 #### Week 11 Update (31 Oct to 6 Nov)
 During the sixth week, Nick got a basic version of Flask running, created a search bar for each page that runs SQL, and created a basic login and signup system.
 Patrick reviewed Milestone 5 requirements and got started on it.
-Nick researched Bootstrap and started designing a navigation bar.
+Cooper researched Bootstrap and started designing a navigation bar.

+#### Week 12 Update (7 Nov to 14 Nov)
+During the seventh week, Nick created the python script to dynamically generate each "browse by link" from SQL and populate each browse by page with these links automatically.

 <figure>
   <IMG SRC="TrelloSC.PNG">